 A junctional nevus forms when melanocytes cluster at the junction between the epidermis and dermis.
 These moles are flat, evenly pigmented, and dark brown or black, most common in children and young adults.

-A compound nevus has melanocytes at both the junction and within the dermis, making it slightly raised in the center with a flat outer edge.
+A compound nevus has melanocytes at the junction and within the dermis, resulting in a slightly raised center and a flat outer edge.
 These brown-toned moles are common in teenagers and adults through their thirties.

-A raised, pale bump that has been present for years without change is almost always an intradermal nevus.
+A raised, pale bump that has remained unchanged for years is almost always an intradermal nevus.

 The deep dermal location of melanocytes is the key reason intradermal nevi carry very low malignant potential.
 Melanoma most commonly arises from junctional activity, where surface melanocytes are actively dividing and exposed to UV damage.
 In an intradermal nevus, those cells have already migrated away from the surface and are no longer in an active growth phase.